wpdas/corona-maps/README.md

 We have to use the manifest to put some information and turn possible people downloading this app as a Progressive Web App.

-Main stack: React, TypeScript, NodeJS, Express, GraphQL, Apollo, MongoDB, Docker
+Main stack: React, TypeScript, NodeJS, Express, GraphQL, Apollo, MongoDB, Docker, i18n

 ## Well to know